entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Benton, M.J., Tverdokhlebov, V.P., and Surkov, M.V., 2004.
 Ecosystem remodelling among vertebrates at the Permian-Triassic boundary in Russia.
 Nature, 432: 97-100. https://doi.org/10.1038/nature02950

+Berman & Martens, 1993; Berman et al., 1998; Anderson et al., 2008; Berman et al., 2001; Berman et al., 2021.

+Berman, D. S. (1968).
+Lungfish from the Lueders Formation (Lower Permian, Texas) and the Gnathorhiza–Lepidosirenid ancestry questioned.
+Journal of Paleontology.

+Berman, D. S. (1970).
+Vertebrate fossils from the Lueders Formation: Lower Permian of North-central Texas.
+University of California Press.

 Berman, D. S. (1977).
 A new species of Dimetrodon (Reptilia, Pelycosauria) from a non-deltaic facies in the Lower Permian of north-central New Mexico.
 Journal of Paleontology, 51(1), 108–115.

+Berman, D. S., & Johnson, G. D. (1978).
+Lower Permian vertebrates of Texas.

+Berman, D. S., & Martens, T. (1993).
+First occurrence of Seymouria (Amphibia: Batrachosauria) in the Lower Permian Rotliegend of central Germany.
+Annals of Carnegie Museum, 62(1), 63–79. https://doi.org/10.5962/p.226648

 Berman, D. S., & Reisz, R. R. (1980).
 A new species of Trimerorhachis (Amphibia: Temnospondyli) from the Lower Permian Abo Formation of New Mexico, with discussion of Permian faunal distributions in that state.
 Annals of Carnegie Museum, 49, 455–485.

+Berman, D. S., Henrici, A. C., Martens, T., Sumida, S. S., & Anderson, J. S. (2011).
+Rotaryus gothae, a new trematopid (Temnospondyli: Dissorophoidea) from the Lower Permian of central Germany.
+Annals of Carnegie Museum, 80(1), 49–65. doi:10.2992/007.080.0106

+Berman, D. S., Henrici, A. C., Sumida, S. S., & Martens, T. (2004).
+New materials of Dimetrodon teutonis (Synapsida: Sphenacodontidae) from the Early Permian of central Germany.
+Annals of Carnegie Museum, 73(2), 48–56.

 Berman, D. S., Reisz, R. R., & Eberth, D. A. (1985).
 Ecolsonia cutlerensis, an Early Permian dissorophid amphibian from the Cutler Formation of north-central New Mexico.
 New Mexico Bureau of Mines and Mineral Resources, Circular 191, 31 pp.

+Berman, D. S., Reisz, R. R., Martens, T., & Henrici, A. C. (2001).
+A new species of Dimetrodon (Synapsida: Sphenacodontidae) from the Lower Permian of Germany records first occurrence of genus outside of North America.
+Canadian Journal of Earth Sciences, 38(5), 803–812. https://doi.org/10.1139/e00-106

 Berman, D. S., Reisz, R. R., Scott, D., Henrici, A. C., Sumida, S. S., & Martens, T. (2000).
 Early Permian bipedal reptile.
 Science, 290(5493), 969–972. doi:10.1126/science.290.5493.969

-Berman, D. S., Henrici, A. C., Sumida, S. S., & Martens, T. (2004).
-New materials of Dimetrodon teutonis (Synapsida: Sphenacodontidae) from the Early Permian of central Germany.
-Annals of Carnegie Museum, 73(2), 48–56.

-Berman, D. S., Henrici, A. C., Martens, T., Sumida, S. S., & Anderson, J. S. (2011).
-Rotaryus gothae, a new trematopid (Temnospondyli: Dissorophoidea) from the Lower Permian of central Germany.
-Annals of Carnegie Museum, 80(1), 49–65. doi:10.2992/007.080.0106

-Berman, D. S. (1970).
-Vertebrate fossils from the Lueders Formation: Lower Permian of North-central Texas.
-University of California Press.

-Berman, D. S., & Martens, T. (1993).
-First occurrence of Seymouria (Amphibia: Batrachosauria) in the Lower Permian Rotliegend of central Germany.
-Annals of Carnegie Museum, 62(1), 63–79. https://doi.org/10.5962/p.226648

 Berman, D. S., Sumida, S. S., & Martens, T. (1998).
 Diadectes (Diadectomorpha: Diadectidae) from the early Permian of central Germany, with description of a new species.
 Annals of Carnegie Museum, 67(1), 53–93. https://doi.org/10.5962/p.215205

-Berman, D. S., Reisz, R. R., Martens, T., & Henrici, A. C. (2001).
-A new species of Dimetrodon (Synapsida: Sphenacodontidae) from the Lower Permian of Germany records first occurrence of genus outside of North America.
-Canadian Journal of Earth Sciences, 38(5), 803–812. https://doi.org/10.1139/e00-106

 Berman, D. S., Sumida, S. S., Henrici, A. C., Scott, D., Reisz, R. R., & Martens, T. (2021).
 The Early Permian bolosaurid Eudibamus cursoris: earliest reptile to combine parasagittal stride and digitigrade posture during quadrupedal and bipedal locomotion.
 Frontiers in Ecology and Evolution, 9, 674173. https://doi.org/10.3389/fevo.2021.674173

-Berman, D. S. (1968).
-Lungfish from the Lueders Formation (Lower Permian, Texas) and the Gnathorhiza–Lepidosirenid ancestry questioned.
-Journal of Paleontology.

-Berman, D. S., & Johnson, G. D. (1978).
-Lower Permian vertebrates of Texas.

-Berman & Martens, 1993; Berman et al., 1998; Anderson et al., 2008; Berman et al., 2001; Berman et al., 2021.

 Betancur-R., R., Ortí, G., and Pyron, R. A. (2015).
 Fossil-based comparative analyses reveal ancient marine ancestry erased by extinction in ray-finned fishes.
 Ecol.
 Lett.
 18, 441–450. doi:10.1111/ele.12423

 bioone.org

 Blieck, A. (2011).
 From adaptive radiations to biotic crises in Palaeozoic vertebrates: a geobiological approach.
 Geol.
 Belg.
 14, 203–227

+Boos, A. D. S., Kammerer, C. F., Schultz, C. L., Soares, M. B., & Ilha, A. L. R. (2016).
+A new dicynodont (Therapsida: Anomodontia) from the Permian of Southern Brazil and its implications for bidentalian origins.
+PLOS ONE, 11(5), e0155000. https://doi.org/10.1371/journal.pone.0155000

 Bourget, H., and Anderson, J.S., 2011.
 A new amphibamid (Temnospondyli: Dissorophoidea) from the Early Permian of Texas.
 Journal of Vertebrate Paleontology, v.
 31, no. 1, p.
 32-49.